Tecla/FarmProjection/README.md

 * `taxes.json`
   * USA-based tax rates and tables

 More will be added in the future.
-The current complete set of operational inputs are contained in the example scenarios, so to create your own you should copy an existing scenario and modify it to suit your own projections.
+The current complete set of operational inputs are contained in the example scenarios, so to create your own you should copy an existing dataset and modify it to suit your own projections.
 Note that you do not have to provide every input in your scenario, it will fall back to a default (zero, empty) input if you omit one.
 Also note that an input can be provided in a JSON file common to all your scenarios, or it can be provided in each individual scenario, it doesn't matter which you choose.
 But currently you cannot provide an input in both locations without generating an error.

 Scenarios support adding multiple kinds of livestock.
-If one is added but zero animals are set for the input, the projection will flow through without them without issue.
+If one is added but zero animals are set for the input, the projection will flow through sans that animal type without issue.

 You are encouraged to copy the data directory and customize the inputs to your needs, and then you can run with the `--datadir` command-line option to analyze your own scenarios.

 ## What It Doesn't Do

-There are numerous areas missing from the projections at this point; this is, for a first pass, quite dairy-centric (and a raw-milk dairy at that).
+There are numerous areas missing from the projections at this point; this is fairly dairy-centric at the moment (with default for a raw milk dairy).
 Various aspects not taken into account yet:

 * *(planned)* Kill, butchery, and meat shop costs and income
 * *(planned)* Culinary water / well cost